Considering your options

 This is a difficult question to answer, and is one that is personal to your circumstances when it comes to alcoholism and addiction.
 The simple answer is that the more people that know about your issue with alcohol and or drugs, the easier it should be.
 Those around you should stop offering you alcoholic drinks so you no longer need to refuse.
 However, if there are some people who have not been informed about your addiction, and it could affect your future prospects and opportunities.
 You may want to think twice before being completely honest with them.

 The varying responses

 Another point to bear in mind is that you should not place too high an expectation on people’s reaction to your recovery.
-Some people will not appreciate how much of an achievement it is for you – who found it difficult to even get through half a day or a day without a drink – to now be getting through each day without one.
-To them it may be a bit of a so what? scenario – as they could not understand why you could not just cut down or stop, so they do not appreciate the magnitude of your achievement.
+Some people will not appreciate how much of an achievement it is for you.
+They will not understand the difficulty in getting through half a day or a day without a drink – and the now the achievement of getting through each day without one.
+To them it may be a bit of a “so what?” scenario.
+They cannot understand why you cannot just cut down or stop, so they do not appreciate the magnitude of your achievement.
 Others may not understand how critical it is for you to not have even one drink (or drug).
-‘Surely just one will not hurt?’ they might say.
+“Surely just one will not hurt?” they might say.

-So in summary, tell your family and friends but look after your recovery and don’t put great store by their reactions; do not be dishonest with others but a version of the truth will suffice if appropriate.
+In summary, tell your family and friends but look after your recovery and don’t put great store by their reactions; do not be dishonest with others but a version of the truth will suffice if appropriate.

-If you or a loved one have a drink or drug related problem, please call 0330 333 8184 for confidential help and advice
+If you or a loved one have a drink or drug related problem, please call 01462 851 414 for confidential help and advice